376 pp., 6.125 x 9.25, 30 halftones,1 map, 1 family tree

 Awards & distinctions

-2013 Julia Cherry Spruill Prize, Southern Association of Women Historians
+2013 Julia Cherry Spruill Prize, Southern Association for Women Historians

 Finalist, 2013 George Washington Book Prize, Washington College, the Gilder Lehrman Institute of American History and George Washington's Mount Vernon